teaching-networks/animation-server/docs/guide/GUIDE.md

 ## YAARS API

-The yaars REST API provides the ability to create, query and change the yaars related databases.
+The yaars API provides the ability to create, query and change the yaars related databases.
 The following part will walk you through the each endpoint and it's functionality.

 ### Database Scheme